Elizabeth-Yorke/SusieJunes-A/README.md

 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with debugging some project issues, and just generally answering my questions.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support.
 I found it really helpful to read threads on there.
 - I would like to thank my husband Kieron Yorke, for all his help and reassurance, especially when I had trouble with Codeanywhere.
+- I would like to thank Jessica Ickechukwu, my tutor who kindly looked over my project.
 - I would like to thank Peter Wright, who substituted as our cohort tutor just at the point when I happened to have a lot of questions about the README.md content.
 - I would like to thank Delyth Jennings, who I have only met on Slack, but who has been really helpful answering numerous silly little questions so I didn't have to bother any tutors.
 - I would also like to thank the owners of Susie June's Cafe, for allowing me to build their cafe website even though I had no prior experience.